Homeschool Encouragement For The Work From Home Mom

 One of the hardest lessons I’ve had to learn as a mother is that I can’t do it all.

-I’ve tried doing-all-the-things, and I’ve managed to survive doing-all-the-things, but I’ve never managed to stay afloat for very long.
+I’ve tried doing all the things, and I’ve managed to survive doing all the things, but I’ve never managed to stay afloat for very long.
 Working from home adds another strain to our already insane lives.

 The best thing we can do, for ourselves, and our family, is to ask for help and encouragement.